Anna Faris: 2013–2017: Mom and Unqualified

+2018–present: Film return and recent work

 In Overboard (2018), a remake of the 1987 film of the same name starring Goldie Hawn and Kurt Russell, Faris played a single, working-class mother who convinces a spoiled wealthy playboy (Eugenio Derbez) with amnesia that they are married.
 While publications such as IndieWire and Film Inquiry praised the chemistry between Derbez and Faris, most critics felt that the film made "poor use of the ever-charming" Faris.
 Her first leading film role since 2011's What's Your Number, Overboard was a commercial success, grossing over US$91.2 million worldwide.

-Recent work (2021–present)

 Faris starred alongside Toni Collette in The Estate (2022), a black comedy about two sisters who attempt to get into good graces with their aunt before she passes to inherit her fortune.
 The film was critiqued for its plot, though Peter Bradshaw of The Guardian and Tomris Laffly at RogerEbert.com praised the ensemble.
 Faris next played a supporting role in My Spy: The Eternal City (2024), the sequel to 2020's My Spy, starring Dave Bautista.
 It was similarly panned, but The Guardian's Cath Clarke felt that her acting was among "some nice enough performances".

+Later in 2026, Faris starred in Jon Lucas and Scott Moore's comedy feature Spa Weekend.

-Faris will next appear in Toy Story 5 (2026), the fifth entry in the franchise of the same name.
-Her other upcoming projects include the Andrew Niccol film I, Object (replacing Melanie Lynskey) and Jon Lucas and Scott Moore's comedy feature Spa Weekend.
+Her other upcoming projects include the Andrew Niccol film I, Object (replacing Melanie Lynskey).